Give us a call today at 613-680-8637

 Arthritis can attack the toes of the feet resulting in pain and swelling.
 Other symptoms may include: Stiffness, popping noises, changes in appearance of the toes as well as general difficulties walking.

 Foot fungus thrives in dark warm moist places such as inside shoes.
 To help prevent foot fungus, feet should be dried after they get wet, and shoes should be aired out daily.
 Foot fungus can be picked up by walking bare feet on common areas such as public pool decks and locker room floors.
+Treatment using ToeFX is now available

 In some cases, a portion or all of a toenail may need to be removed n order to treat certain conditions such as: advanced nail fungus, hematomas, ingrown nails and certain types of warts.